WebOfTrust/keri/docs/keri-dev-env.md

-**This document explains the what development tools have been used and why.**
+**This document explains what development tools have been used and why.**

 ## KERI in general
 ### Sphinx documentation builder